Ongoing Summary of Enforcement Matters from the City's Inspector General

 In the remaining seven (7) investigations, the Board found probable cause.
 Of these, four (4) were dismissed after meetings with the subjects were held (at which meetings the subjects overcame the Board's findings); one (1) case resulted in a finding by the Board that the subjects violated the campaign contribution limitations in the Ordinance but brought themselves into compliance, and the Board issued an advisory opinion modifying and clarifying the conclusions made in the LIG's final investigative report; two (2) resulted in settlement agreements.
 In the final investigation, the Board made different findings: (i) as to the first issue, involving failure to cooperate with the LIG's investigation, the Board again concluded that failure to cooperate is a serious matter, but beyond the Board's purview, and referred that issue back to the LIG and Law Department for appropriate action under chapter 2-55 of the Municipal Code; (ii) the Board found that the record before it warranted a finding that there was no probable cause to conclude that there were violations of the gift and political activity restrictions; and (iii) the remaining issue, involving failure to maintain time records, went to a merits hearing, and as a result the Board settled the matter for the maximum fine for these violations: $5,000.

-Since the law changed on July 1, 2013 [at that time, the Board became no longer an investigative agency, but an adjudicative one, adjudicating cases brought to it by the IG and former LIG], the IG has presented to the Board 35 completed Ethics Ordinance investigations—23 of them since May 2023.
+Since the law changed on July 1, 2013 [at that time, the Board became no longer an investigative agency, but an adjudicative one, adjudicating cases brought to it by the IG and former LIG], the IG has presented the Board with 37 matters, including 36 completed Ethics Ordinance investigations—25 of these since May 2023.

 In all but one (1) case, the Board found probable cause; the status of each case is explained below.